caddyserver/website/src/docs/markdown/caddyfile/directives/encode.md

 }
 ```

 - **&lt;formats...&gt;** is the list of encoding formats to enable.
+If multiple encodings are enabled, the encoding is chosen based the request's Accept-Encoding header; if the client has no strong preference (q-factor), then the first supported encoding is used.
 - **gzip** enables Gzip compression, optionally at the specified level.
 - **zstd** enables Zstandard compression.
-- **minimum_length** the minimum number of bytes a response should have to be encoded.
-(Default is 512)
+- **minimum_length** the minimum number of bytes a response should have to be encoded (default: 512).
-- **prefer** is the ordered list of enabled encoding formats to determine, which encoding to choose if the client has no strong preference (via q-factors in the `Accept-Encoding` header).
-  If **prefer** is not specified the first supported encoding from the `Accept-Encoding` header is used.
 - **match** is a [Response matcher](#responsematcher).
 Only matching Responses are encoded.
 The default looks like this:

   ```caddy-d